Ewrnlleh/Bookie/docs/Contextfrontend.md

 🎯 Platform Vision
 Main Concept
-DataVault is a decentralized platform that empowers users to securely store their digital footprints in a personal, encrypted "data vault."
+Bookie is a decentralized platform that empowers users to securely store their digital footprints in a personal, encrypted "data vault."
 It allows them to rent or sell anonymized access to this data to companies under their own terms, using smart contracts to ensure privacy, security, and fair compensation.

 Value Proposition
 For Individual Users: Regain full ownership and control over your personal data, protect your privacy, and create a new, passive income stream.